Arizona House advances a repeal of the state's near-total abortion ban to the Senate

 The Arizona Supreme Court concluded the state can enforce a long-dormant law that permits abortions only to save the pregnant patient's life.
 The ruling suggested doctors could be prosecuted under the law first approved in 1864, which carries a sentence of two to five years in prison for anyone who assists in an abortion.

-A week ago, one Republican in the Arizona House joined 29 Democrats to bring the repeal measure to a vote, but the effort failed twice on 30-30 votes.
-Democrats are hoping one more Republican will cross party lines on Wednesday so that the repeal bill can be brought up for a vote.
-There appears to be enough support for repeal in Arizona Senate, but a final vote is unlikely May 1.
+A week ago, one Republican in the Arizona House joined all Democrats to bring the repeal measure to a vote, but the effort failed twice on 30-30 votes.

 The law had been blocked since the U.S. Supreme Court’s 1973 Roe v.
 Wade decision guaranteed the constitutional right to an abortion nationwide.